AmirShkolnik/Cups-of-Joy/TESTING.md

 #### Summernote

-The add.html and edit.html pages are based on Django Summernote.
+- The add.html and edit.html pages are based on Django Summernote.
 During the testing and HTML validation phase, I encountered many errors.
 I tried to solve them myself without any success, as I did not write this code and cannot control it.
 I contacted tutor support, and here is John's response: "Ah, I'm with you.
 I don't think you'll be able to do anything about these errors, as they're not coming from your code."

+- Error number 4 is a Summernote error that occurs when adding a form-control class to the code {{ field|add_class:'form-control' }}.
+Instead of merging the Summernote class with the form-control class, Summernote adds a separate class: class="summernote-div"  class="form-control".

 ![Summernote Tutor](documentation/errors/Tutor-John-2.png)